adinashby/starter-programming-2-assignment-1/README.md

 ### Question(s)

-1. Create a method `void printShape(int row, char symbol)` that prints a certain pattern displayed as below:
+1. Complete the method `String printShape(int row, char symbol)` that prints a certain pattern displayed as below:

 (Note, for all `printShape` methods, you allow to use for loop to print a row, but you should only use recursion to shift from one row to another)